Experience Modifications

 You can read more about the ins and outs of Template Changes here.

-Note that a Personalization can not contain both a Theme Change and Template Change modification.
+Note that an Experience can not contain both a Theme Change and Template Change modification.

-We encourage using Template Changes targeted to specific audiences, but if you are targeting all visitors it's best to just change the template directly in Shopify in order to maximize performance, stability, and prevent unforeseen interactions between tests and Personalizations.
+We encourage using Template Changes targeted to specific audiences, but if you are targeting all visitors it's best to just change the template directly in Shopify to maximize performance, stability, and prevent unforeseen interactions between tests and Experiences.

 Offers

-Offers can be configured to display customizable popups, progress bars, and quantity widgets.
+Offers can be configured to display customizable popups, progress bars, and quantity button components.
+Learn more about Global Styles components.

 Have a look at this guide for more details on offers and how to set them up.